---

 ```

-The `collection` method returns a [`CollectionReference`](https://invertase.github.io/react-native-firebase/_react-native-firebase/firestore/types/firestore/CollectionReference.html) class, which provides
+The `collection` function returns a [`CollectionReference`](https://invertase.github.io/react-native-firebase/_react-native-firebase/firestore/types/firestore/CollectionReference.html) class, which provides

 properties and methods to query and fetch the data from Cloud Firestore.
 We can also directly reference a single document

-on the collection by calling the `doc` method:
+on the collection by calling the `doc` function:

 ```js